NHSDigital/eps-workflow-semantic-release/README.md

 #### Inputs

+- `dry_run`: Whether to run in dry_run mode (do not create tags) or not
 - `tagFormat`: Default `v\\${version}`.
 A template for the version tag.
-- `semRelArgs`: Optional arguments to use when calling semantic-release
+- `branch_name`: The branch name to base the release on
-- `useNpm`: Default false.
-If true, semantic-release will publish npm.
+- `publish_package`: Default false.
+If true, semantic-release will publish npm package.
 - `asdfVersion`: Override the version of asdf to install.

 #### Outputs

 - `version_tag`: The version tag created by semantic-release.
+- `change_set_version`: A timestamped string that con be used for creating changesets.

 #### Example